top of page

 Some people like to wear a watch or a heart rate monitor to monitor their heart rate and keep their heart rate under their own personal threshold to avoid crashing.
 There are also apps available on your phone to aid this.
 Your heart may be an indicator that you are outside of your threshold.

-A portion of post-viral patients may need to remain in bed for most - or even all – of their day.
+A portion of 'post-viral' patients may need to remain in bed for most - or even all – of their day.
 And if something called orthostatic intolerance creeps in off the back of viral infection, then even sitting up could prove extremely difficult.
 However, pacing (though tricky) proves to be beneficial.

 The idea behind ‘pacing’ and rest is that you discover an ‘envelope’ of energy specific to you.
 The methodology is to figure out what your body needs before you exert any physical or mental energy – this may go as far as considering any thing beyond the parameters of simply existing.

 For one patient an attempt to take a ‘phone-call’ might cause pain and/or even relapse.
 For another a walk around their living-space is enough to ‘test the waters’ when it comes to discovering how to pace effectively.
 Figuring out ‘pacing’ and how to rest sufficiently requires a long learning curve but it is worth it.
-As you fail and succeed you will come to understand how much ‘rest’ is needed for you to complete a task, or part of a task
+As you fail and succeed you will come to understand how much ‘rest’ is needed for you to complete a task, or part of a task.

 If you are unwell and you are reading this, then take a break when necessary.
 Lay down and rest your eyes for half an hour then come back it.